import uuid

 self._original_value = original_value

-Returns whether the value is a versioned value.
+"""Return whether the value is a versioned value."""

 return len(value) == 4 and VERSIONED_VALUE_KEYS.issuperset(value)